calebdre/calebdre.github.io/_posts/2015-11-27-machine-learning-tour.md

 This blog post provides an overview of some machine learning concepts and equations in order to give a general understanding of what it entails.
 Let's get into it!

-### The K-Nearest Neighbor Algorithm (KNN)
+### The K-Nearest Neighbor (KNN)
-The KNN is one of the simplest machine learning algorithms.
+The KNN algorithm is one of the simplest machine learning algorithms.
 In order to achieve learning, we measures the distance between a query (unknown) scenario and a set of known scenarios.
 Here's a graph to illustrate (plusses and minuses are types of outcomes):